You downloaded three apps last month and opened none of them

 - Notion and ClickUp offer the most customizable goal planning but demand more setup time than dedicated apps.

-- Habitica turns goal tracking into a role-playing game, and immediate reward mechanics support repetition in habit formation [2].
+- Habitica turns goal tracking into a role-playing game, using game-based reward structures to reinforce daily completion and reduce friction in habit formation.

 - Beeminder uses financial stakes to enforce accountability – effective but not for everyone.